catherinejelder/presentations/scalacheck/scalatest.md

 ### scalacheck!

 I'm tired of coming up with data points.

-I want to define behavior and get data for free.
+I want to specify behavior and get data for free.

 --
 ### let's let scalacheck come up with data for us